WickyNilliams/LinkChecker/README.markdown

     var processor = new LinkChecker.LinkProcessor(document.getElementsByTagName("a"));

-It uses a pub/sub system to give plenty of flexibility.
+`LinkProcessor` uses a pub/sub system to give plenty of flexibilty in how you wish to use it.
 The events exposed by `LinkProcessor` can be found in `LinkChecker.events` object.
+Use the `on(string, function)` method to subscribe to an event.

 The started event is fired immediately before processing begins: